 It's football season!
-Here's how to get your annual high school football preview edition - Port Arthur News
+Enjoy the 2021 football preview edition.
+Available now. - Port Arthur News

 It’s football season!
-Here’s how to get your annual high school football preview edition
+Enjoy the 2021 football preview edition.
+Available now.

 Local high school and college football kicked into action this month, and scrimmages have already started taking place.

-The Port Arthur News has you covered with the 2021 preview section published as a special edition inside today’s newspaper.
+The Port Arthur News has you covered with the 2021 preview section published as a special edition inside this weekend’s newspaper.

 It features interviews with some of this season’s most highly touted players and analysis from area coaches, breaking down team strengths and areas of concern.